Australian tourism facts

 - 1.4 million travellers from New Zealand arrived in Australia in 2017

-How many tourists visit Australia in a year
+How many tourists visit Australia each year?

-Visitors by country
+International visitors by country

 Arrivals by country